 October data under CEP can be reported on the FNS-10.
 The free claiming percentage currently used under CEP (ISP times 1.6) in the LEA/school should be applied to the current October enrollment number to estimate the number of children approved for FREE lunches to report in 15a.
 CEP LEAs will not report REDUCED PRICE data in 15b.

-In SY 2014-15, if CEP is elected after October 31, the LEA should follow standard reporting procedures using data from household applications.
+If CEP is elected after October 31, the LEA should follow standard reporting procedures using data from household applications.

 Residential Child Care Institutions (RCCIs)